Analytics.usa.gov is undergoing scheduled infrastructure and software upgrades. Real time data and associated reports may be temporarily unavailable.

 |Device model||CSV JSON||Daily|

-This data provides a window into how people are interacting with the government online.
-The data comes from a unified Google Analytics account for U.S. federal government agencies known as the Digital Analytics Program.
+These data provide a window into how people are interacting with the government online.
+The data come from a unified Google Analytics account for U.S. federal government agencies known as the Digital Analytics Program.
 This program helps government agencies understand how people find, access, and use government services online.
 The program does not track individuals, and anonymizes the IP addresses of visitors.

 You can download the data here.
 Available in JSON and CSV format.

-Additionally, you can access data via our API project (currently in Alpha).
+Additionally, you can access data via API (currently in Beta).